jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 Global Cybersecurity Outlook 2024: key findings
 F I G U R E  1

-*Image: A pie chart showing the distribution of opinions on whether generative AI will provide an overall cyber advantage to attackers or defenders in the next two years.
-55.9% believe it will advantage attackers, 35.1% believe it will remain balanced, and 8.9% believe it will advantage defenders.*

-55.9%
-to attackers
-35.1%
-remain balanced
-8.9%
-to defenders
-In the next two years, will generative
-AI provide overall cyber advantage to attackers or defenders?

-*Image: A bar chart comparing the state of organizations' cyber resilience in 2022, 2023, and 2024.
-The chart shows the percentage of organizations that report their cyber resilience is insufficient, meets minimum requirements, or exceeds requirements.
-The data shows that the number of organizations reporting insufficient resilience has increased, while the number of organizations reporting resilience exceeding requirements has also increased, indicating a growing divide.*

-What are you most concerned about in regards to generative AI’s impact on cyber?
-2022
-2023
-2024
-14%
-21%
-51%
-28%
-39%
-36%
-25%
-67%
-19%
-Our cyber resilience is insufﬁcient
-Our cyber resilience meets minimum requirements
-Our cyber resilience exceeds our requirements
-Advance of adversarial
-capabilities – phishing,
-malware development,
-deepfakes
-Data leaks – exposure of
-personally identiﬁable
-information through
-generative AI
-Increased complexity of
-security governance
-Technical security of the
-AI systems themselves
-Software supply-chain and
-code development risk –
-potential backdoors
-Legal concerns of intellectual property and liability
-46%
-20%
-9%
-8%
-8%
-8%

-*Image: A text box stating that 90% of cyber leaders who attended the Annual Meeting on Cybersecurity believe that inequity within the cybersecurity ecosystem requires urgent action.*

-90% of cyber leaders who attended the
-Annual Meeting on Cybersecurity believe that inequity within the cybersecurity ecosystem requires urgent action.
-90%
+*Image description: A pie chart titled "In the next two years, will generative AI provide overall cyber advantage to attackers or defenders?" shows 55.9% to attackers, 35.1% remain balanced, and 8.9% to defenders.
+Below it is a bar graph titled "What are you most concerned about in regards to generative AI’s impact on cyber?" with the following categories and percentages: Advance of adversarial capabilities – phishing, malware development, deepfakes (46%), Data leaks – exposure of personally identifiable information through generative AI (20%), Increased complexity of security governance (9%), Technical security of the AI systems themselves (8%), Software supply-chain and code development risk – potential backdoors (8%), Legal concerns of intellectual property and liability (8%).
+A text box states "90% of cyber leaders who attended the Annual Meeting on Cybersecurity believe that inequity within the cybersecurity ecosystem requires urgent action."*

+**90%**

 **There is growing cyber inequity between organizations that are cyber resilient and those that are not**

-*Image: A bar chart showing the state of organizations' cyber resilience this year.
-The chart shows the percentage of organizations that report their cyber resilience is insufficient, meets minimum requirements, or exceeds requirements.
-The data shows that the number of organizations reporting insufficient resilience has increased, while the number of organizations reporting resilience exceeding requirements has also increased, indicating a growing divide.*

-What is the state of your organization’s cyber resilience this year?
+*Image description: A bar graph titled "What is the state of your organization’s cyber resilience this year?" shows the following percentages for 2022, 2023, and 2024: Our cyber resilience is insufficient (14%, 21%, 51%), Our cyber resilience meets minimum requirements (28%, 39%, 36%), Our cyber resilience exceeds our requirements (25%, 67%, 19%).*

 **Emerging technologies will exacerbate long-standing challenges related to cyber resilience**

-*Image: A graph showing the trend of low-revenue and high-revenue organizations' cyber resilience from 2022 to 2024.
-The graph shows that low-revenue organizations are losing resilience, while high-revenue organizations are maturing into leaders in cyber resilience.*

-0
-2022
-2024
-2022
-2024
-10%
-20%
-30%
-40%
-50%
-60%
-More low-revenue
-organizations are losing
-resiliency than gaining it
-More high-revenue
-organizations are maturing
-into leaders in cyber resilience
-15%
-13%
-18%
-51%
-37%
-29%
-26%
-5%
+*Image description: A graph shows two lines, one titled "More low-revenue organizations are losing resiliency than gaining it" and the other titled "More high-revenue organizations are maturing into leaders in cyber resilience".
+The x-axis is labeled 0, 10%, 20%, 30%, 40%, 50%, 60%.
+The low-revenue line shows 15% in 2022 and 13% in 2024, and the high-revenue line shows 18% in 2022 and 51% in 2024.
+Below this is a bar graph showing the following percentages for low-revenue organizations and high-revenue organizations: Our cyber resilience is insufficient (37%, 29%), Our cyber resilience meets minimum requirements (26%, 5%), Our cyber resilience exceeds our requirements (15%, 13%).*

 Global Cybersecurity Outlook 2024
 6